markobonna/ETHSFProject/README.md

 6. Run `yarn build`
 7. Run `yarn run dev` to work on the project on your localhost

+Styling.
+Install Tailwinds for next.js; https://tailwindcss.com/docs/guides/nextjs

 ### Next.JS With Firebase Boiler Plate

 This repo is an edited version of https://github.com/bjcarlson42/nextjs-with-firebase.

 This repo contains the followng actions implemented: